ayk2ea/ds4002-teamLAN/README.md

 ## SRC
 ### Installing/Building the Code
 In order to conduct a sentiment analysis of Washinton, D.C.
 Airbnbs, a sentiment analysis using the AFINN sentiment lexicon is applied.
 The AFINN dataframe assigns a sentiment value to individual words between -5(most negative sentiment), and +5(most positive sentiment) (AFINN Lexicon).
 By unnesting text in the "comments" column of the airbnb dataset, and conducting an inner_join with the AFINN lexicon, each word in the airbnb reviews that has a match to the AFINN dictionary is assigned a sentiment score.
 After assigning individual words a numerical value, a sentiment score for each review is calculated in a new column in the airbnb dataframe.

+The following packages will need to be installed in order to build the code: tidyverse, plotly, htmltools, caret, NbClust, and dplyr.

 ### Code Usage

 ## Data